newrelic/newrelic-python-agent/PROCESS.md

 1. Update the ``python_agent_version`` configuration to ``A.B.C.D`` in APM [systems configuration page](https://rpm-admin.newrelic.com/admin/system_configurations) to point to the previous agent version.

-1. Run the [undeploy-from-s3](https://python-agent-build.pdx.vm.datanerd.us/view/PY_Deploy/job/undeploy-from-s3/) job on Jenkins, using the a.b.c.d version number.
+1. Run the [undeploy-from-s3](https://python-agent-build.pdx.vm.datanerd.us/view/PY_Deploy/job/undeploy-from-s3/) job on Jenkins.
+Use the full version number (in the form of ``A.B.C.D``).

-1. Verify that the version is removed from the [downloads](http://download.newrelic.com/python_agent/release/) site.
+1. Verify that the bad version is removed from the [downloads](http://download.newrelic.com/python_agent/release/) site.

 1. Log in to [pypi](https://pypi.org/account/login/) using the credentials stored in lastpass.

-1. Navigate to the release page https://pypi.org/manage/project/newrelic/release/a.b.c.d (replace a.b.c.d with the version number)
+1. Navigate to the release page https://pypi.org/manage/project/newrelic/release/A.B.C.D (replace ``A.B.C.D`` with the version number of the bad version)

-1. Click the Delete Release button. **There is no going back** After this point, the procedure must be completed.
+1. Click the Delete Release button. **There is no going back** Once a package has been removed from PyPI, it can not be redeployed at the same version number.
+After this point, the procedure must be completed.

 1. Verify that pip install works and that [legacy pypi](https://pypi.python.org/pypi?%3Aaction=pkg_edit&name=newrelic) shows the previous package version as "Hide?
 No" (when a new version is deployed, the previous version will be automatically hidden).
 Verify that `pip install --no-cache newrelic` now installs the correct version.

 1. Notify the #python-agent room with the following message:
    ```
-   @channel Agent version A.B.C.D unpublished.
+   @channel Agent version A.B.C.D removed from PyPI and downloads.newrelic.com
    ```